theme-next/theme-next.org/source/docs/third-party-services/external-libraries.md

 {% tabs quicklink %}
 <!-- tab Installation → -->
-Change dir to NexT directory, and install module to `source/lib` directory.

-{% code lang:bash %}
-$ cd themes/next
-$ git clone https://github.com/theme-next/theme-next-quicklink source/lib/quicklink
-{% endcode %}

-{% note info %}
-If you want to use the CDN instead of clone this repo, then need to **set vendors** in {% label primary@theme config file %}:
+If you want to use a different version from CDN, please follow the instructions below.

+You need to **set vendors** in {% label primary@theme config file %}:
 {% code lang:yml next/_config.yml %}
 vendors:
   ...
   quicklink: //cdn.jsdelivr.net/npm/quicklink@1/dist/quicklink.umd.js
   ...
 {% endcode %}
-{% endnote %}

 <!-- endtab -->